alexislours/crcpedia/tables/NmlNpcParam.md

 **Hashed string**: SmartphoneRemakePattern u16

-**Notes**: Which phone remake pattern is used for their phone (only used when SmartphoneRemakeCommonPattern is -1?)
+**Notes**: Which phone remake pattern is used for their phone.
+Used before you unlock Sable patterns or if SmartphoneRemakeCommonPattern is -1

 **Versions**: